 Analyzing Newmont's Unusual Options Activity

-Shares of Newmont (NYSE:NEM) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $59.88.
+On Wednesday, shares of Newmont (NYSE:NEM) saw unusual options activity.
+After the option alert, the stock price moved up to $61.62.

 - Trade Type: CALL